Raisin Swirl Bread

 - Once risen, remove dough from bowl and separate into two equal pieces.
 Roll each sheet of dough on a lightly greased work surface into a 6”x20” rectangle.
 Whisk the egg with 2 teaspoons of water and brush this wash over the surface of each sheet of dough.
 Reserve the extra wash.

-- Combine the cinnamon and sugar in a small bowl and sprinkle the mixture evenly over the surface of each piece of dough.
+- Combine the cinnamon, sugar, and flour in a small bowl and sprinkle the mixture evenly over the surface of each piece of dough.
 Sprinkle on the raisins as well.

 - Starting at one of the narrow ends, roll the dough snug up the length of the long ends of the rectangle until you’re left with a tube-shaped roll of dough.
 Pinch the ends to seal the dough closed.
 Place each loaf roll into their own greased loaf pan (8.5″ X 4.5″ X 2.75″).
 Cover with Saran wrap and allow to rise again for about 45 minutes, or until the dough has risen one inch over the top of the pan.
 Meanwhile, preheat the oven to 350 degrees.